 See the trailer here.

 24 November 2015

 “Changing Climate, Changing Diets: Pathways to Lower Meat Consumption” – a new report published by the Chatham House Royal Institute of International Affairs finds that reducing global meat consumption will be critical to keeping global warming below a dangerous level.
 Even though global appetite for meat is a major driver of climate change, meat remains largely off the policy agenda.
-As public awareness of the issue is low, the report states that governments must lead in shifting attitudes and behavior.
+As public awareness of the issue is low, the report states that governments must lead to shifting attitudes and behaviour.